shapeblue/hackerbook/cloudstack/0-init.md

 saml2, api/secret key based etc are supported.
 Authorization is supported through `Roles` which have access to a set/subset of APIs.

-Authentication is `you are who you say you are`.
-Authorization is `are you allowed access for resource X`.

 For user management CloudStack has `Domains` that have `Accounts` that have `Users`, and all `Accounts` have some `Role`.
 It has `Projects` that allows users across domains to participate as a team.